 Our vehicle-mounted mobile LiDAR system allows us to map roadway corridors accurately and efficiently.
 We have also integrated 360 degree panoramic imaging with our mobile LiDAR system.
 This allows us to generate not only highly detailed pointcloud data, but also up-to-date panoramic streetview images.

-Our vehicle-mounted mobile LiDAR system allows us to map corridors accurately and efficiently.
 At CEC, we take safety seriously.
 By implementing mobile LiDAR technology, we are able to survey highly trafficked areas without exposing our crews, or the public, to potentially unsafe conditions.
 Whether an airport runway, busy intersection, or interstate, mobile LiDAR can handle it all.

 Our terrestrial LiDAR systems enable us to collect highly dense point cloud information from a fixed position.
 This gives us the advantage and flexibility to take on the most challenging of projects.
 The portability of terrestrial LiDAR allows us to bring the power of 3D laser scanning to hard to access areas.
 Whether it’s the intricacy of an architectural as-built or the complexity of a power plant’s piping network, terrestrial LiDAR captures the finest details.